Speakers

 Target group: Students, especially MINT students and students of MINT advanced courses, science teachers, school community, adult education centers, chemistry teacher training centers, SEC (for science forum, annual meeting, SEC lecturer)

-The chemical industry in Germany currently has a share of about 5% in the world market.
-Their carbon-containing products are mainly made from the energy sources oil (72%) and gas (14%).
-After all, 13% of the products are based on renewable raw materials.
-At less than 2%, coal is practically irrelevant.
-Overall, the German chemical industry uses around 20 million tons of organic raw materials and the same amount of inorganic raw materials such as common salt.
+The chemical industry in Germany currently has a share of around 5% of the world market.
+Its carbon-containing products are mainly made from oil (72%) and gas (14%).
+At least 13% of the products are based on renewable raw materials.
+Coal plays practically no role at less than 2%.
+In total, the German chemical industry uses around 20 million tons of organic raw materials and the same amount of inorganic raw materials such as table salt.

 The raw materials of the chemical industry have been and are constantly being adapted.
 At the beginning of the 19th century, wood was the raw material.
 Later, coal changed the entire industry and growth accelerated.
-After 1945, oil became the dominant global commodity.
-However, coal and especially gas in the USA are (again) gaining in importance in China.
+After 1945, oil became the globally dominant raw material.
+Currently, however, coal is (again) gaining importance in China and especially in the USA.

-The future of raw material supply will therefore be more diverse than in the past, there will no longer be a single dominant global raw material.
-Instead, there will be much greater regional diversification of commodities.
-This demands a significant broadening of their technology portfolio, particularly from globally active companies such as BASF.
+The future of raw material supplies will therefore be more diverse than in the past; there will no longer be a single dominant global raw material.
+Instead, there will be a much greater regional diversification of raw materials.
+This will require globally active companies such as BASF to significantly broaden their technology portfolio.

 Duration: 45-60 minutes